Spring 2023 Housing Move-in Schedule:

 Before your arrival, you must complete the following tasks:

-Complete the online 2022-2023 Resident Information Record Form
+Update the online Resident Information Record Form

-- Go to gsu.erezlife.com
+- Go to MyHousing Portal

 - Log-in using your GSU campus ID and campus password

-- In the left panel, select “Forms”
+- On the top panel, select “Forms”

-- Select “2022-2023 Resident Information Record”
+- Select the Resident Information Record and select your booking

 - Complete all fields